|

 the wretch's mother, a beautiful sorceress"

-"Muttenbaal!" said Niqmaddu.
+"Muttenbaal," said Niqmaddu.

-present Hatja's fatherand the wretch was the result."
+Hatja's fatherand the wretch was the result."

 "He is the Hatja's brother!"